 We have always held the 1860 Aborigine Threepence in the highest regard.

-It is the earliest representation of an indigenous person to appear on Australian currency. it is a piece of cultural significance.
-And national significance.
+It is the earliest numismatic depiction of an Aboriginal Australian and is a piece of cultural significance.
+And of tremendous national significance.

 Furthermore, it is rare.
-Only eight pieces are known.
+Only seven other pieces are known.

-But, the Marcus Clark Aborigine Threepence is in a class all on its own.
-It is the finest example of the Aborigine Threepence, mint state and proof-like.
+The Marcus Clark Aborigine Threepence is in a class all on its own as it is the absolute finest example of the Aborigine Threepence, in mint-state and proof-like.

 Selling for £38, the Aborigine Threepence fetched more than twice that of Clark's Extremely Fine Dump that sold for £18.
 (The Dump is today held with a Coinworks client residing in Perth and is valued in excess of $100,000.)

-Marcus Clark's Aborigine Threepence was auctioned again 27 years later, and in a fiercely contested bidding war, sold for $23,000 on a pre-auction estimate of $12,500.
+Marcus Clark's Aborigine Threepence was auctioned again twenty seven years later, and in a fiercely contested bidding war, sold for $23,000 on a pre-auction estimate of $12,500.

 The 1860 Aborigine Threepence was minted by jewellers Julius Hogarth and Conrad Erichsen.
 Scandinavian citizens, Hogarth was a sculptor and silversmith.
 Erichsen an engraver.